justonemorenight/Fix-Cursor-Too-many-free-trial-accounts-used-on-this-machine/README.md

 ## Important Notes

-- Close Cursor Editor before running the script
+- **For version 0.45:** Make sure Cursor Editor is open when running the script.
-- The storage.json file will be set to read-only after update
+- The storage.json file will be set to read-only after update.
-- Backup is created automatically before any modifications
+- A backup is created automatically before any modifications.

 ## Example Output